MCP Security, Data Flow, and Permissions

 Remote MCP servers inherit Glean's platform-level guarantees:

-- Covered under Glean's Data Processing Addendum (DPA) and standard contractual controls
+- Coverage under Glean's Data Processing Addendum (DPA) and standard contractual controls

 - Built on top of the same infrastructure that underpins Glean's SOC-aligned security program and regional data residency posture

-- Subject to the same user session management capabilities (e.g., admins can sign users out of all sessions, including MCP-originated sessions, via the Glean Admin UI)
+- Subject to the same user session management capabilities (for example, admins can sign users out of all sessions, including MCP-originated sessions, via the Glean Admin UI)

 - Enterprise features such as regional data residency, multi-region HA, and OAuth / IdP integration apply uniformly to MCP endpoints